Reno: A Base Camp for All Seasons

 Discover the dramatic scenery and diverse terrain of ten distinct geographical regions with 101 hikes—all within no more than an hour’s drive from downtown Reno.
 Enjoy a trail through snowbanks or amble along a sandy path.
 Traverse sage-covered hillsides or walk through meadows of wildflowers.
 Stroll along peaceful creeks or ascend to craggy cliffs and mountaintops.
 With Christopher and Elizabeth Barile as your guides and Reno as your base camp, you’ll find your perfect adventure, whether you have a few hours to spend or time for an all-day trek.

-Base Camp Reno: 101 Hikes From Sage to Snow will be in bookstores and everywhere online April 5, 2022.
+Base Camp Reno: 101 Hikes From Sage to Snow IS NOW AVAILABLE IN bookstores and everywhere online.

 Christopher and Elizabeth Barile have hiked thousands of miles together while carrying their two young children on their backs.
 Both Christopher and Elizabeth have advanced degrees in chemistry from Stanford University and the University of Illinois at Urbana-Champaign.
 Christopher is a chemistry professor at the University of Nevada, Reno, and Elizabeth is an artist and educator.
 They live in the beautiful city of Reno and have hiked over a thousand miles here.
 Although they have published dozens of scientific papers, this work is their first book.